tatisgg/JOSS-climate/paper/paper.md

 ![OnSSET workflow including the climate-priority extension.](img/Climate_OnSSET_Workflow.png)

-The climate preprocessing workflow first loads user-supplied climate files and classifies them by temporal resolution and variable type.
-The current production path uses daily maximum temperature data for heatwave risk and monthly precipitation data for drought risk.
-Climate grid cells are spatially joined to admin-3 administrative regions, and hazard indicators are aggregated to these regions.
+The preprocessing workflow loads user-supplied climate files, classifies them by temporal resolution and variable type, and dispatches them to the relevant hazard calculation modules.
+The current implementation uses daily maximum temperature data for heatwave risk and monthly precipitation data for drought risk.
+Climate grid cells are spatially joined to admin-3 administrative units, and hazard indicators are aggregated to this level.
 Heatwave risk is estimated from the frequency of high-temperature days, while drought risk is estimated using a Standardized Precipitation Index (SPI) calculation [@mckee1993spi].
-The two hazard scores are combined into a compound hazard using configurable weights.
+The two hazard scores are combined into a compound climate hazard using configurable weights.

-The compound hazard is then mapped back to settlements through an admin-3 spatial join.
+The compound hazard is then mapped back to settlements through the admin-3 spatial join.
 For each settlement, the extension computes:

 $$
 \mathrm{ClimatePriority} =